pravallika-kambhampati/pravallika-kambhampati.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpeg
+  image: memoji.jpeg
   image_circular: false # crops the image to make it circular
   address: >
     <p>Kenneth H. Keller Hall,</p>
     <p>200 Union St SE,</p>
     <p>Minneapolis, MN 55455</p>

 news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 I am a first year MS student in <a href='http://https://cse.umn.edu/cs'>Computer Science</a> at the University of Minnesota, Twin Cities (UMN).
 I am highly interested in exploring the intersection of deep learning and computer vision.
 I am actively looking for reasearch opportunities in these areas to enhance my skills, contribute to cutting-edge advancements, and make a meaningful impact.